JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

     └── src
         └── test.jl
 ```
 Every folder with a toml file called `Project.toml`, can be used by Julia's pkg manager into setting so called environment.
 Each of these environments has a specific name, unique identifier and most importantly a list of pkgs to be installed.
-Setting up or more often called activating an environment can be done either before starting Julia itself by running julia with the `--project XXX` flag or from withing the Julia REPL, by switching to Pkg mode with `]` key (similar to the help mode activated by pressing `?`).
+Setting up or more often called activating an environment can be done either before starting Julia itself by running julia with the `--project XXX` flag or from withing the Julia REPL, by switching to Pkg mode with `]` key (similar to the help mode activated by pressing `?`) and running command `activate`.

 So far we have used the general environment, which by default does not come with any 3rd party packages and includes only the base and standard libraries - [already](https://docs.julialang.org/en/v1/base/arrays/) [quite](https://docs.julialang.org/en/v1/base/multi-threading/) [powerful](https://docs.julialang.org/en/v1/stdlib/Distributed/) [on its own](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/).